 In 2009 server issues and a change in hosting left the site in a pretty poor state.
 At the same time circumstances were that I could not dedicate the time to the site as I had done previously.
 Several half renovations took place over the next few years but none had the amount of content or gave me the sense of satisfaction that the original had provided.

 Now in 2019 I once again can dedicate some time to this site.
 In addition I have my own servers so that no amount of traffic can put the site at risk.
 The need to make the site available on smaller screens and my need to get my head around what is posted and what is not means a complete rebuild.
 This time it will be larger than the original and hopefully more popular.

-I hope to have all of the images posted by July 4th of this year, all of the corroborating text and descriptions should be up later this summer.
+I hope to have all of the images posted by July 4th 2020, all of the corroborating text and descriptions should be up later this summer.
 Additional content including historic 8mm movies and such will be coming soon after.

 Thank you to everyone who has visited, folks who have generously let us post their items and to those who have donated items outright to us.
 In 2007 I became a member of the Massachusetts Board of Library Commissioners to learn how to professionally curate a large collection I also began the certification process to be registered as a documented researcher with access to the Massachusetts State Archives.
 All of this to assist in preserving and curating the Attleboro collection.

 In 2011 a large portion of the collection was cataloged and moved to a professionally managed, climate controlled, fireproof storage facility specializing in major museum quality artwork, historic documents and fragile exhibits.
 This includes all of our rarest and most valuable items.
 17th and 18th century maps and manuscripts, books, photographs and glass slides and the majority of the postcard collection.